Codart-7/openfabric-test/readme.md

 ## Requirement

-Your task is to add the necessary features to the current project's API blueprint structure to enable it to manage **Docker** containers, also referred to as workers, as fallows:
+Your task is to add the necessary features to the current project's API blueprint structure to enable it to manage **Docker** containers, also referred to as workers, as follows:

 🔄 Integrate the 🐳 Docker Java library (https://github.com/docker-java/docker-java/blob/main/docs/getting_started.md) to enable connect and manage 👷‍♀️ workers.